Arbol-Project/external-adapters/README.md

         - **Polygon**: `80062f57-3ef7-4d06-b370-c52886dc2d8b`
         - **Mumbai**: `cb30734b-90b0-44d9-82b8-f5a1d63faf7e`
     - Inputs:
         - `string request_url`: the request URL following the format for API requests to `https://api.dclimate.net/` but excluding the root domain.
-See supported request types below
+See supported request endpoints below
         - `string[] request_ops`: the request operations as a list of strings matching [Pandas.Series](https://pandas.pydata.org/docs/reference/series.html) or [Pandas.DataFrame](https://pandas.pydata.org/docs/reference/frame.html) methods to be used on the requested data to produce a single output for writing back to chain
             - Format: `[<op_1>, <op_2>,...]`
             - Example: `["last", "min"]`